 Using the equivalence, \eqref{eq:p-norm-cons} which is a $(m+1)$-dimensional $p$-norm cone can be rewritten as

 that has $m$ three-dimensional power cones and one linear equality constraint.
-The linear outer approximation of the three-dimensional power cone is obtained as the first-order Taylor's expansion of the power cone at any point $(L_v^0, z^0, l_v^0)$ that lies on the surface of the cone, i.e., $(L_v^0, z^0, l_v^0)$ satisfy the conic constraint at equality.
+The linear outer approximation of the three-dimensional power cone is obtained as the first-order Taylor expansion of the power cone at any point $(L_v^0, z^0, l_v^0)$ that lies on the surface of the cone, i.e., $(L_v^0, z^0, l_v^0)$ satisfies the conic constraint at equality.
 The linear outer approximation of $(L_v, z, l_v) \in \mathcal P_3^{1/p, 1-1/p}$ at $(L_v^0, z^0, l_v^0)$ given by

 In the branch-and-cut algorithm, we first relax the $m$ three-dimensional power cones and add linear outer approximations of these constraints at the point on the cone's surface when the optimal solution to the relaxed problem violates any of them.
 The point on the cone's surface is obtained by projecting the violated solution onto the cone's surface.
-This process is pictorially shown in Figures \ref{fig:oa}.
+This process is pictorially shown in Figure \ref{fig:oa}.